History of The Marina

 The Shoshone and Gabrielino/Tongva Indians were the region’s first residents.
 They lived along the bluffs above the ocean and were the area’s first fishermen and hunters, but by no means the last.
 Eventually, they shared the land and sea—the good duck hunting and steel-head trout fishing—with the Spanish explorers and, in time, with the first Angelenos.

-The dream that eventually became modern Marina del Rey began in 1887 when a developer named M.C.
+The dream that eventually became modern Marina del Rey began in 1887 when a developer named M.L.
 Wicks (working under the auspices of the Santa Fe Railway) sought to create a commercial harbor for the city of Los Angeles from the estuary and inlets of the village of Playa del Rey.
-Three years, one wharf-destroying storm, and $300,000 later, Wicks’ Port Ballona Development Company – the name probably derived from la ballena, Spanish for whale – was bankrupt and the ducks and hunters resumed their seasonal pas de deux.
+Three years, one wharf-destroying storm, and $300,000 later, Wicks’ Port Ballona Development Company —the name probably derived from la ballena, Spanish for “whale”— was bankrupt and the ducks and hunters resumed their seasonal pas de deux.

-Not long after Wicks’ fall, a visionary named Abbot Kinney had his own dream: the creation of a cultural and recreational haven on the ocean, complete with an extensive system of canals and bridges modeled on a certain sea-surrounded Italian paradise in the blue Adriatic.
-Kinney magnificently pulled off his ambitious artistic vision immediately north of the area, where he founded Venice-by-the-Sea, later shortened to Venice.
+Not long after Wicks’ fall, a visionary named Abbot Kinney had his own dream: the creation of an oceanfront cultural and recreational haven, complete with an extensive system of canals and bridges modeled on a certain sea-surrounded Italian paradise in the blue Adriatic.
+Kinney magnificently pulled off his ambitious artistic vision immediately north of today’s Marina, where he founded Venice-by-the-Sea, later shortened to Venice.
 The community reigned as the Coney-Island-of-the-West for some 30 years, though it faded in the mid-20th century.
 Venice rebounded in the 1960s, and today it still carries that era’s bohemian attitude and culture.

-Modern Venice Beach is home to painters, poets, body builders, performance artists, street vendors, and eccentrics of every conceivable stripe – think New York’s Greenwich Village with better weather and tans.
-A modest portion of Abbot Kinney’s grand scheme of canals and bridges remains to this day, just north of the foot of Washington Boulevard.
+Modern Venice Beach is home to painters, poets, body builders, performance artists, street vendors, and eccentrics of every conceivable stripe—think New York’s Greenwich Village with better weather and tans.
+A modest portion of Abbot Kinney’s grand scheme of canals and bridges remains to this day, a few blocks northeast of the Venice Pier.

 Over 70-some years after Wicks’ failed attempt to create a marina from what was mostly wetlands (locals called it a swamp), his concept periodically piqued renewed interest of various governmental and private developers.
 But in 1936, the region lost the commercial harbor debate to southern neighbor San Pedro, now the home of Los Angeles Harbor, the West Coast’s largest port.

-In 1949, the anchorage that became Marina del Rey’s raison d’etre finally hit the fast track when the Army Corps of Engineers submitted an elaborate $23 million plan for a marina with the capability of mooring over 8,000 small-craft boats.
+In 1949, the anchorage that became Marina del Rey’s raison d’etrefinally hit the fast track when the Army Corps of Engineers submitted an elaborate $23 million plan for a marina with the capability of mooring over 8,000 small-craft boats.
 In 1954, President Dwight D. Eisenhower signed Public Law 780, authorizing the Marina as a federal project.
-With the project nearing completion, a vicious 1962-63 winter storm demonstrated that the channel leading into the harbor proper was vulnerable to strong wave action.
+With the construction nearing completion, a vicious 1962-63 winter storm demonstrated that the main channel leading into the harbor was vulnerable to strong wave action.
 Baffles were quickly installed perpendicularly to the channel, and then later replaced with the bouldered jetty seen today.

 Marina del Rey translates from the Spanish as “Harbor of the King,” and if that seems a tad grandiose consider the following: One of the definitions of king is “best example of its kind.”
-So, adding a dose of humility, the designation Marina del Rey simply says “this is a pretty darn good harbor.”
+So, adding a dose of humility, the designation of Marina del Reysimply says “this is a pretty darn good harbor.”
 And it certainly is.

 Dated January 25, 1962, the telegram read:

 All history is living and our Marina offers many opportunities to create your own.
 If you love the water, Marina del Rey is the place to be.
-On-the-sea recreational opportunities abound, from harbor and Santa Monica Bay cruises, sail and power boat rentals, and skippered charters, and full- and half-day local fishing trips in pursuit of halibut, yellowfin tuna, perch, barracuda, rockfish, cod, mackerel, and sea bass.
+On-the-sea recreational opportunities abound, from harbor and Santa Monica Bay cruises, sail and power boat rentals and charters, kayaking and paddleboarding, and bay fishing trips in pursuit of halibut, yellowfin tuna, perch, barracuda, rockfish, cod, mackerel, and sea bass.
 There’s surprisingly good whale watching and ever-present dolphins, harbor seals, and sea lions.

-“It Never Rains in Southern California” claimed singer/songwriter Albert Hammond in 1972 – but it does, just not very much.
-Enjoy our Marina, perhaps briefly reminding yourself of other, less hospitable climes, then consider this: You were meant to be here. — Frank Coffey
+“It Never Rains in Southern California” claimed singer/songwriter Albert Hammond in 1972—but it does, just not very much.
+Enjoy our Marina, perhaps briefly reminding yourself of other, less hospitable climes, then consider this: You were meant to be here.

-Frank Coffey, a long-time Marina del Rey resident, is the author of 30 books including 60 Minutes: 25 Years of Television’s Finest Hour and The Complete Idoit’s Guide for Dumies (sic); and is editor of www.eTruePolitics.com, a parody website.
+Frank Coffey, a long-time Marina del Rey resident, is the author of 30 books including 60 Minutes: 25 Years of Television’s Finest Hour and The Complete Idoit’s Guide for Dumies (sic).

 To learn more about the history of Marina del Rey, visit the Marina del Rey Historical Society museum at Fisherman’s Village.
 Connect with the society online at marinadelreyhistoricalsociety.org.